okeefm/s3g/doc/s3g_protocol.markdown

 </tr>
 </table>

-## Tool Bus Payload Structure
+## Tool Network Payload Structure
-The payload of a packet sent over the tool bus contains one command.
+The payload of a packet sent over the tool network contains one command.
 Each command consists of a Tool ID, a command code, and 0 or more arguments:

 <table>
 <tr>